zaiisao/Documentation/en/Interactive Broadcast/join_live_windows.md

 title: Join a Channel
 description:
 platform: Windows
-updatedAt: Thu Dec 13 2018 15:58:52 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 15:58:55 GMT+0000 (UTC)
 ---
 # Join a Channel
-Before joining the channel, ensure that you have finished preparing the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/windows_video.md) for more information.
+Before joining the channel, ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Interactive%20Broadcast/windows_video.md).

-## Implementations
+## Implementation

 You need to set the channel profile before the app joins a channel.